 Simple English definitions for legal terms

-Read a random definition: no recourse
+Read a random definition: crimes against persons

 Canon law is a set of rules that the Catholic Church follows.
 These rules cover things like how the church is run, what priests can and cannot do, and how people should behave in church.
 The rules come from the Bible, meetings of church leaders, and decisions made by the Pope.
 People started writing down these rules a long time ago, and now they are all in one big book called the Code of Canon Law.